-I get a lot of questions about HIIT (high-intensity interval training) and specifically how to incorporate it in your workout regime without the fear of getting bulky.
+I get a lot of questions about HIIT (high-intensity interval training) and specifically how to do HIIT workouts without the fear of getting bulky.

 In addition, I’ve covered the rest of the questions related to HIIT and its benefits.